 The transaction involves the securitisation of an auto lease portfolio originated by Multilease AG ("the Originator" or "the Servicer" or "the Seller"), a leasing company registered and operating in Switzerland (the transaction is hereafter referred to as "the Transaction").
 Reference is made to the notes to the prospectus governing the Transaction, dated 18 November 2020 ("the Prospectus") and which is available on https://cm.intertrustgroup.com/ as well as from Bloomberg.
-Unless indicated otherwise in this annual report, definitions of terms used in this report may be found in the Prospectus, though the Prospectus does not form a part of this annual report.
+Unless indicated otherwise in this annual report, definitions of terms used in this report may be found in the Prospectus, though the Prospectus does not form a part of this annual report and financial statements.

 To finance the Transaction, Notes were issued to investors and are listed on the SIX Swiss Exchange.
-Additionally, a subordinated loan of CHF 31,641,502 ("the Subordinated Loan") was issued to the Originator and the proceeds have been used as a credit enhancement as well as for the purchase of Lease Assets, and deposited in bank accounts in accordance with the terms of the Transaction.
+Additionally, the Originator provided a subordinated loan of CHF 31,641,502 ("the Subordinated Loan") to the Company and the proceeds have been used as a credit enhancement as well as for the purchase of Lease Assets, and deposited in bank accounts in accordance with the terms of the Transaction.